rwgrier/rwgrier.github.io/portfolio.md

 ## Personal App

-Here are some of the personal apps that I've worked on since 2010.
+Here are some of the personal apps that I've worked on.

 <div class="flex grid grid-cols-3 grid-rows-3 gap-4 place-items-center">
   <div class="justify-items-center place-items-center">